Khanafzal19/Calculator/README.md

 # Calculator
-Made a Calculator using HTML and CSS
+Made a Calculator using HTML,CSS and JavaScript.